 Portal Account Registration

-Cary Skin Center is pleased to offer our new secure patient portal, “MyPatientVisit.com”.
-Patients who wish to use our new patient portal must create a portal login account.
-Please contact our office for registration information
+Cary Skin Center is pleased to offer a secure patient portal, “MyPatientVisit.com”.
+If you do not have a patient portal login, please call our office for more information.

 – State Employee Health Plan: we are in Clear Pricing Network and are Clear Pricing Project Specialists (CPP Specialist) which gives you new cost waivers and reductions for 2021.

 – State Employee Health Plan Retirees: Plan changes from UHC to Humana on January 1, 2021.
 We are in-network for Humana.

 – Bright Health: we are in-network for 2021.
 No referral needed for in-network specialists.

 – Most insurances accepted.

 - Login to the patient portal and click UPDATE INFORMATION to complete your online forms.

 - Completely read our consent form in advance.